-Given the unintended harm caused from unawareness and emotional activation when we gather across races, we need a way to dive deep into understanding the ignorance and innocence of our racial habits, character, and impact on social harmony.
-For these reasons and more, I created Brave Space: a 12-month intentional space for self-formed racial affinity groups to understand your racial conditioning, its impact, and our collective potential.
+Given the unintended harm caused by unawareness and emotional activation when we gather across races, we need a way to dive deep into an understanding of the ignorance and innocence of our racial habits, character, and impact on other races.
+We need an intentional structure that leverages our likeness into an appreciation of our diversity.

 Brave Space Will Help You: